TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 In your own environment, if you run HA VPN to a remote VPN gateway on-premises for a customer, you can connect in one of the following ways:
 Two on-premises VPN gateway devices: Each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own peer gateway.
+A single on-premises VPN gateway device with two interfaces: Each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own interface on the peer gateway.